greenfishbluefish/sims_loader/README.md

 All the rows are generated within a single transaction.
 (This can have consequences if thousands of rows are generated.)
 If any row fails to be created, then the entire transaction is rolled back and an appropriate error is reported.

+## Sequence of Events

+In order to ensure all parent rows are created before all child rows, a tree is created of the database tables, using foreign keys to determine parent-child relationships.
+If the foreign key relationships would create a cycle, you have to specify an `ignore` (q.v.
+"Model File") listing the relationships to ignore when constructing this tree.
+You can still use these relationships when constructing rows.

 For each row requested in the specification, do the following steps:

 0. Fill in all columns for the row, using rows in this order.